 The section describes that switch could display the QoS detailed Queuing counters for a specific switch port. for the different queues for all switch ports.
-The ports belong to the currently selected stack unit, as reflected by the page header.

 To Display the Queueing Counters in the web interface:

 - 1. Click Configuration, Port, then QoS Statistics - 2.
 If you want to auto-refresh the information then you need to evoke the "Auto-refresh". - 3.
 Click "Refresh" to refresh the Queueing Counters or clear all information when you click "Clear".